aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

 * `monitoring_period` - (Optional) The monitoring frequency in seconds.
 Valid values are 5, 10, 60, 300.
 Defaults to 300.
 * `auto_renew` - (Optional, Available in 1.34.0+) Whether to renewal a DB instance automatically or not.
 It is valid when instance_charge_type is `PrePaid`.
 Default to `false`.
 * `auto_renew_period` - (Optional, Available in 1.34.0+) Auto-renewal period of an instance, in the unit of the month.
 It is valid when instance_charge_type is `PrePaid`.
 Valid value:[1~12], Default to 1.
-* `zone_id` - (ForceNew) The Zone to launch the DB instance.
+* `zone_id` - (ForceNew, Optional) The Zone to launch the DB instance.
 From version 1.8.1, it supports multiple zone.
 If it is a multi-zone and `vswitch_id` is specified, the vswitch must in the one of them.
 The multiple zone ID can be retrieved by setting `multi` to "true" in the data source `alicloud_zones`.
-* `vswitch_id` - (ForceNew) The virtual switch ID to launch DB instances in one VPC.
+* `vswitch_id` - (ForceNew, Optional) The virtual switch ID to launch DB instances in one VPC.
 If there are multiple vswitches, separate them with commas.
 * `private_ip_address` - (Optional, Available in v1.125.0+) The private IP address of the instance.
 The private IP address must be within the Classless Inter-Domain Routing (CIDR) block of the vSwitch that is specified by the VSwitchId parameter.
 * `security_ips` - (Optional) List of IP addresses allowed to access all databases of an instance.
 The list contains up to 1,000 IP addresses, separated by commas.
 Supported formats include 0.0.0.0/0, 10.23.12.24 (IP), and 10.23.12.24/24 (Classless Inter-Domain Routing (CIDR) mode. /24 represents the length of the prefix in an IP address.
 The range of the prefix length is [1,32]).
 * `db_instance_ip_array_name` - (Optional, Available in 1.125.0+) The name of the IP address whitelist.
 Default value: Default.